-Entering through the portal to the north of the prayer hall, one sees four small columns carrying the upper gallery, which block the view of the dome.
-The unexpected experience of limited vision continues, as the central space is dimly lit in comparison to the side galleries.
-Further into the prayer hall, the dome above the central space rests on large pendentives over four colossal piers, or "elephant feet".
-The arches are plainly visible, a departure from Sinan's pyramidal mosques, where the arches are embedded in the supporting semi-domes.
+The prayer hall consists of a large domed bay flanked on three sides by covered aisles supporting second-story galleries.
+The dome rests on four arches.
+These arches are plainly visible, a departure from Sinan's pyramidal mosques, where the arches are embedded in the supporting semi-domes.
 With the revelation of the arches, the side galleries become independent structures.
 They hold many windows, some reaching up to the level of their flat roofs, and are better-lit than the central space.
+The arches spring from four large piers: two engaged to the wall on the qibla side with no aisle, and two free-standing on the side opposite the qibla that serve to divide the space between domed bay and aisles.
 On the qibla wall, the pentagonal mihrab niche features two small columns on its sides and a pencil-work frame.

 On the exterior, the single-balcony minaret stands at the northwestern corner of the mosque and is entered from the western bay of the portico.
 On its east elevation, the mosque has a vaulted basement floor that opens to the lower courtyard with rows of arched columns.
 Two massive piers, exposed on the south elevation, soften its flatness.
 Overall, the mosque is a relatively simple composite structure of brick and stone.
 As it represents a departure from Sinan's other mosques and his developmental trajectory, it may have been one of his experimental works.
 Alternatively, it could have been designed by another architect.

-The madrasa, which also departs from a conventional, symmetrical typology in favor of an organic plan development, is located on the north end of the site, forming two adjacent clusters on two levels.
-Connected to the northeast corner of the mosque by a staircase, the two clusters were developed independently.
-Therefore, they are usually referred as two separate madrasas, the "upper" and the "lower."
+The madrasas, which also depart from a conventional, symmetrical typology in favor of an organic plan development, are located on the north end of the site, forming two adjacent clusters on two levels.

 The lower madrasa is L-shaped in plan, with seven identical domed cells on its north, and four typologically different cells and a classroom on its east.
 All are fronted with a portico.
 The first of the seven cells attached to the upper madrasa shift to the north, doubling the depth of the portico bay, which results in an elongated mirror vault.
 The other six bays of the portico have identical domes, whereas the domes on the east vary in size.
 A fountain is located at the southeastern corner of the madrasa, next to the eastern portal of the complex.

-The tomb stands in the lower courtyard, between the eastern entrance of the complex and the mosque.
+The tomb stands on the lower terrace, between the eastern entrance of the complex and the mosque.
+It is a domed octagonal pavilion with a cross-shaped plan on the interior.
 It is entered through a four-columned portico on its north.
-While its exterior appears octagonal, its interior features a cross plan.
-The domed central space is flanked by four rectangular spaces surmounted by mirror vaults.
-The tomb contains the cenotaphs of Zal Mahmud and his wife.
+The interior is cross-shaped, with a domed central space flanked by four rectangular spaces surmounted by mirror vaults.
+The tomb contains the cenotaphs of Zal Mahmud and Şah Sultan.